 - Child components, @Input, @Output, directive

-- Create owner entity and Reactive Form Validation
+- Create an owner entity and Reactive Form Validation

 - Update Entity

 - Delete Entity

-After you are finished with the Angular tutorial, and you want to learn more about Angular Material.
+After you finish the Angular series, you should learn more about Angular Material.
 Angular Material is a great way to create awesome and responsive UI and makes for good user experience.
-We recommend that you visit the Angular Material Series and have a good time learning how to make Material applications with Angular.
+We recommend that you visit the Angular Material Series and to have a good time learning how to make Material applications with Angular.